awsdocs/amazon-elasticache-docs/doc_source/redis/backups-exporting.md

 ElastiCache has not been granted READ\_ACP permissions %s on the S3 Bucket\.
 **Solution:** Add **Read** for Permissions access on the bucket\.

 If you want to copy your backup to another AWS Region, use Amazon S3 to copy it\.
-For more information, see [Copying an object](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/MakingaCopyofanObject.html) in the *Amazon Simple Storage Service Console User Guide*\.
+For more information, see [Copying an object](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/MakingaCopyofanObject.html) in the *Amazon Simple Storage Service User Guide*\.

 ### Exporting an ElastiCache backup \(AWS CLI\)<a name="backups-exporting-CLI"></a>